rudenoise/rudenoiseSite/md/complexity-inside-outside.md

 learning curve is mellow but this comes at the expense of understanding/knowledge and the ability to tinker and re-purpose.

+1. Where do I want to work on the ladder of abstracton?
+2. How much complexity is managable?
+3. Should I hide or expose that complexity?

 <sub>[_[1](#ref1)_]</sub>
 <sub>[_[2](#ref2)_]</sub>